 See our World War I and II Posters page for a list of other Web sites that provide images of World War posters.
 See our Posters and Prints page for a list of Web sites that have posters on a variety of topics.

-Three study areas, located to the left of the current journals, are designated for group work.
-Each area is equipped with a computer, dry-erase whiteboard, and table and chairs for a group of seven.
+Three study areas, located to the left of the reserves and reference book stacks, have big tables available for group work.
+Solo work is welcome.
+Each area is equipped with a dry-erase whiteboard, and table and chairs for a group of seven.

 Interlibrary Loan books may be picked up at the Library Services Desk located on the 1st floor of the Willis Library.
 You may also arrange to pick up books at the Discovery Park Library Room B112, the UNT Dallas Campus Library and the UNT Law Library.
 Faculty may request to receive ILL books in their department offices.